Real Estate Prices and Overview

 Notable & Unique: People

-that the Prospect Ave / Garden St neighborhood has more single mother
+Prospect Ave / Garden St neighborhood about it; they already know.
+24.0%

-residents here is lower than that found in 97.2% of the neighborhoods
+average per capita income lower than 97.2% of the neighborhoods

 Notable & Unique: Modes of Transportation